Kentucky vs. Kansas State: Odds, spread, over/under - NCAA Tournament Second Round

 - Kentucky is 16-17-0 ATS this season.

-- A total of 20 out of the Kentucky Wildcats' 33 games this season have hit the over.
+- A total of 20 out of the Kentucky Wildcats' 33 games this season have gone over the point total.

-- Kansas State has put together a 21-11-1 ATS record so far this year.
+- Kansas State has covered 21 times in 33 games with a spread this season.

-- A total of 17 Kansas State Wildcats games this year have hit the over.
+- So far this year, 17 out of the Kansas State Wildcats' 33 games with an over/under have gone over the point total.

 Kentucky Futures Odds

-- Sportsbooks have moved the Kentucky Wildcats' national championship odds down from +900 at the beginning of the season to +3000.
-Among all teams in college basketball, that is the 70th-biggest change.
+- The Kentucky Wildcats were +900 to win the national championship at the start of the season, and have now dropped to +2500, which is the 72nd-biggest change in the country.

-- Kentucky has a 3.2% chance of winning the national championship, based on its moneyline odds.
+- The implied probability of Kentucky winning the national championship, based on its +2500 moneyline odds, is 3.8%.

 Kansas State Futures Odds